-- 18. Normally, you must make your complaint within six months of: - the event you want to complain about; or - finding out that you have a reason to complain. - 19.
+- 17. Normally, you must make your complaint within six months of: - the event you want to complain about; or - finding out that you have a reason to complain. - 18.
 In exceptional circumstances, we may be able to accept a complaint after the time limit.
 If you feel that the time limit should not apply to your complaint, please tell us why.
-Examples of why we might forgo the time limit include but are not limited to; evidenced recent illness/bereavement and reports of sexual misconduct.